IBM/ibm-licensing-operator/README.md

 You can use the `ibm-licensing-operator` to install License Service on any Kubernetes cluster without an IBM CLoud Pak.
 License Service collects information about license usage of IBM Containerized Products.
 You can retrieve license usage data through a dedicated API call and generate an audit snapshot on demand.

-## Documentation
+## Product documentation

-For the overview and technical documentation, see [License Service deployment without an IBM Cloud Pak](docs/License_Service_main.md).
+For the overview and documentation, see [License Service deployment without an IBM Cloud Pak](docs/License_Service_main.md).

 <!---
 - [Preparing for installation](docs/Preparing_for_installation.md)